ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 Dallas 2|192.168.0.0/16|10.1.0.0.196
 Dallas 3|192.168.0.0/16|10.2.0.0.196

 This is going to introduce another cross zone asymmetric route transit <--> spoke.
 For example a transit worker in an upper zone pictorially will choose the firewall in the upper zone.
 On the return trip the spoke in the lower zone will choose the firewall in the lower zone.
-In the spokes, traffic destine to the transit should be delegated to normal traffic routing, meaning the{{site.data.keyword.tg_short}} will route to the zone of the destination.,
+In the spokes, traffic destined to the transit should be delegated to normal traffic routing, meaning the{{site.data.keyword.tg_short}} will route to the zone of the destination.,

-Routes in spoke's default egress routing table (shown for Dallas/us-south):
+Routes in each spoke's default egress routing table (shown for Dallas/us-south):

 Zone|Destination|Next hop
 --|--|--